Beanstream/changelogs/sproutpos-emv-sdk-android.md

 # sproutPOS EMV SDK for Android Changelog
 ## Version 2.2.0

+* Initial support for multi-terminal use on a single Android device.
+See documentation for changes.
 * Now validating transaction amounts before allowing them to be processed.
 Will return a TransactionError with error code TransactionError.INVALID_TRANSACTION_AMOUNT
 * Updated the TransactionError error message if you attempt to process an EMV transaction and the iCMP is not connected